-3.03.1 Any person, group, committee, organization or political entity, including the Student Government Association or any part thereof, having participated in drafting, petition or other advocacy of any referendum, shall be considered a sponsor of said referendum upon written registration with the Commission.
+3.03.1 Any person, group, committee, organization or political entity, including the Student Government Association or any part thereof, having participated in drafting, petition or other advocacy of any referendum, shall be considered a sponsor of said referendum.

 3.03.2 It is the intention of this Code, through any and all provisions herein, to increase rather than limit debate on referenda.
 As such, the Commission shall interpret the provisions of Article II of this Code to provide the maximum reasonable participation on all referendum issues.
-Referendum sponsors shall be assembled by the Commission into campaign groups only upon finding by simple majority that their resources are pooled and/or their message and/or presentation is identical.